-In this article, we will explore useful tips to help diabetes patients avoid complications which are related to the condition which can lead to improved overall health.
+In this article, we will explore useful tips to help diabetes patients avoid complications that are related to the condition which can lead to improved overall health.

 COMMON DIABETES COMPLICATIONS

-Through years of high blood sugar, this can effect nerves and blood vessels which take care of the heart.
+Years of high blood sugar can affect nerves and blood vessels that take care of the heart.
 High blood pressure and cholesterol are contributing factors.
 These complications can eventually lead to heart failure early and eventually strokes or heart attacks.

-With high blood sugar, this can impact the blood flow in the body and damage nerves.
-Scraps, sores and cuts will take longer to heal.
-Patients may lose feeling in their feet which may stop from noticing injuries or infections.
+High blood sugar can impact the blood flow in the body and damage nerves.
+Scraps, sores, and cuts will take longer to heal.
+Patients may lose feeling in their feet which may stop them from noticing injuries or infections.
 In some cases, infections get so bad that they may require amputation.

-With the damage caused to nerves in the body, referred to as diabetic neuropathy, this may lead to pain, numbness and tingling in certain body parts such as the feet.
+The damage caused to nerves in the body is referred to as diabetic neuropathy, this may lead to pain, numbness, and tingling in certain body parts such as the feet.

 HOW TO REDUCE THE RISK OF COMPLICATIONS

-It’s important to take your diabetes seriously to avoid what could result in potential life threatening consequences.
+It’s important to take your diabetes seriously to avoid what could result in potentially life-threatening consequences.

 First and foremost, it’s the most important step anyone can take is to commit to managing their condition by making conscious dietary choices and incorporating physical exercise.